Best DnD Gifts for Players and Dungeon Masters

 Buying dice for someone is risky — they might already have that set, or it might not match their taste.
 Dice Arcana sidesteps this entirely.
 It's a monthly subscription that delivers a new themed polyhedral dice set each month — a different aesthetic every time, so there's no overlap with what they already own.

 For players who collect dice (which is most of them), it builds out their collection in a direction they wouldn't have chosen themselves.
 That's what makes it feel like a real gift.
+If you'd rather pick a specific set yourself, our guide on where to buy D&D dice covers the best shops, online stores, and one-time sets to gift.

 | Budget | Best pick | For who |